mraad/ExportImageSOI/README.md

 mvn clean package
 ```

-This will create a file named `ExportImageSOI-0.7.soe` in the `target` folder.
+This will create a file named `ExportImageSOI-XXX.soe` in the `target` folder.

 ## Adding The Extension